 David H. Twiford (1947 – )

 David served in the U. S. Naval Air Reserve (1967-1973) as an aviation electrician petty officer for a helicopter squadron stationed at the U. S. Naval Air Station, Norfolk, Virginia.
 As part of his reserve training, David served aboard the USS Wasp (CVS-18) during military maneuvers in the Atlantic Ocean.

-David is the CEO and President of Twiford Funeral Homes, Cemeteries and Crematorium.
+David is the CEO and President of Twiford Funeral Homes, LLC.